victoni/victoni.github.io/about.md

 permalink: /about/
 ---

 Hey there!
 I'm vict0ni, a computer science student and an infosec enthusiast, hoping to make a career on the field.
 Welcome to my blog, where I'll be writing about my journey to the fascinating world of hacking.
-Of course, some computer science stuff could not miss the party. *Maybe* some math stuff too.
+Of course, some computer science stuff could not miss the party.

 I like playing CTF's and I'm a big fan of [HTB](https://www.hackthebox.eu/).